 As defined by the Illinois General Assembly, the party at fault is the person who caused a dangerous accident resulting in bodily harm, death, or property damage.
 Whether it was you that caused the crash or if another driver was negligent, you should keep records for your protection.

-After an accident, there are essential steps to take to ensure everyone’s health and safety and secure a path forward for any insurance claims or lawsuits to come.
+There are essential steps to take after a car accident to ensure everyone’s health and safety and secure a path forward for any insurance claims or lawsuits to come.
 It is important to follow them, but keep in mind you should not admit fault for the crash, even if you think you are responsible: let the evidence show it, but never own fault.